-Lainey developed and practices Structured Negotiation, a strategy that avoids lawsuits and focuses on lasting change and relationship-building.
+Lainey developed and practices Structured Negotiation, a dispute resolution and collaboration strategy that avoids lawsuits, focuses on lasting change and relationship-building, and has been used to advance accessibility for more than a quarter century.
 She is the author of Structured Negotiation: A Winning Alternative to Lawsuits.

-Lainey is also an international speaker and trainer and serves as the Digital Accessibility Resource for Disability:IN.
+Lainey is also an international speaker and trainer and is a digital accessibility consultant for Disability:IN.
 In 2017 she was selected as an American Bar Association Legal Rebel – a group of “innovators who are remaking the legal profession.”
 She has twice been recognized with a California Lawyer Attorney of the Year (CLAY) award (in 2000 and 2014).